-With respect to a particular offering of the securities held by the Selling Securityholders, to the extent required, an accompanying prospectus supplement or, if appropriate, a post-effective amendment to the registration statement of which this prospectus is part, will be prepared and will set forth the following information:
+With respect to a particular offering of the securities held by the Selling Stockholders, to the extent required, an accompanying prospectus supplement or, if appropriate, a post-effective amendment to the registration statement of which this prospectus is part, will be prepared and will set forth the following information:

-- the specific securities to be offered and sold; - the names of the selling securityholders; - the respective purchase prices and public offering prices, the proceeds to be received from the sale, if any, and other material terms of the offering; - settlement of short sales entered into after the date of this prospectus; - the names of any participating agents, broker-dealers or underwriters; and - any applicable commissions, discounts, concessions and other items constituting compensation from the selling securityholders.
+- the specific securities to be offered and sold; - the names of the selling stockholders; - the respective purchase prices and public offering prices, the proceeds to be received from the sale, if any, and other material terms of the offering; - settlement of short sales entered into after the date of this prospectus; - the names of any participating agents, broker-dealers or underwriters; and - any applicable commissions, discounts, concessions and other items constituting compensation from the selling stockholders.

-In connection with distributions of the securities or otherwise, the Selling Securityholders may enter into hedging transactions with broker-dealers or other financial institutions.
-In connection with such transactions, broker-dealers or other financial institutions may engage in short sales of the securities in the course of hedging the positions they assume with Selling Securityholders.
-The Selling Securityholders may also sell the securities short and redeliver the securities to close out such short positions.
-The Selling

-Securityholders may also enter into option or other transactions with broker-dealers or other financial institutions which require the delivery to such broker-dealer or other financial institution of securities offered by this prospectus, which securities such broker-dealer or other financial institution may resell pursuant to this prospectus (as supplemented or amended to reflect such transaction).
-The Selling Securityholders may also pledge securities to a broker-dealer or other financial institution, and, upon a default, such broker-dealer or other financial institution, may effect sales of the pledged securities pursuant to this prospectus (as supplemented or amended to reflect such transaction).
+In connection with distributions of the securities or otherwise, the Selling Stockholders may enter into hedging transactions with broker-dealers or other financial institutions.
+In connection with such transactions, broker-dealers or other financial institutions may engage in short sales of the securities in the course of hedging the positions they assume with Selling Stockholders.
+The Selling Stockholders may also sell the securities short and redeliver the securities to close out such short positions.
+The Selling Stockholders may also enter into option or other transactions with broker-dealers or other financial institutions which require the delivery to such broker-dealer or other financial institution may resell pursuant to this prospectus (as supplemented or amended to reflect such transaction).
+The Selling Stockholders may also pledge securities to a broker-dealer or other financial institution, and, upon a default, such broker-dealer or other financial institution, may effect sales of the pledged securities pursuant to this prospectus (as supplemented or amended to reflect such transaction).